istio/istio.io/content/docs/setup/kubernetes/quick-start/index.md

     ```

 1. Add the `istioctl` client to your PATH.
-For example, run the following command on a MacOS or Linux system:
+For example, run the following command on a macOS or Linux system:

     ```command
     $ export PATH=$PWD/bin:$PATH